ChristosT/dummy-guide/doc/source/UsersGuide/introduction.rst

 ------------------

-The visualization process in |ParaView| begins by bringing your data into the application.
-Chapter :ref:`chapter:LoadingData` explains how to read data from various file formats.
+The visualization process in |ParaView| begins by bringing your data into the application. :numref:`chapter:LoadingData` explains how to read data from various file formats.
 Besides reading files to bring in data into the application, |ParaView| also provides a collection of data sources that can produce sample datasets.
 These are available under the :guilabel:`Sources` menu.
 To